TracyMuso/Blog-App/README.md

 - [ ]  9: Add Devise.
 - [ ]  10: Add authorization rules.
 - [ ]  11: Add API endpoints.

+## Key features : <a name="key-features"></a>

+- Create an account
+- All users and their posts can be displayed
+- Create a post
+- Edit a post
+- Delete a post

 ## ERD diagram